KnockturnMC/ktp/README.md

 # KTP

-A tunity fork for the knockturmc project.
+A papermc fork for the knockturmc project, focused on providing more API.